 Spend the night at one of many lodging options and grab a meal at Dough Trader Pizza Company or an ice cream cone at Leones’ Creamery.

-The Black Hills National Forest that covers Spearfish Canyon provides a mind-blowing display of fall foliage every year.
+The Black Hills National Forest covering Spearfish Canyon provides a mind-blowing display of fall foliage yearly.

 Driving through the canyon during fall will be an experience you won’t soon forget.